benvds/tic-tac-toe/README.md

 # Tic-Tac-Toe

+Tic-Tac-Toe game implemented using various approaches:

+ - html leading
+ - state leading

 ## Run

-Just open `src/index.html` in a browser.
+Just open the html files under `src` in a browser.
 That's all.